fossasia/labs.fossasia.org/_posts/2015-03-18-fossasia-event-management.md

 - Web interface allowing the organizers to modify/add information to the information given by the speakers.
 - One click generation of iCal file for the events.
 - Develop Android/Multi-platform application.
 Pros and cons of native app to be discussed with the mentors of this project.
 - One click generation of Mobile application configuration file.
 Configuration file should only consist of API calls and not the real data.
 The data should be fetched form the server.
-This will eleminate the need to update the app.
+This will eliminate the need to update the app.
-- Options to export data to varios file formats like pdf, csv, sql etc.
+- Options to export data to various file formats like pdf, csv, sql etc.

 **The project should be flexible so that it can be used by other organizations as well**

 The applicant should have the following skills
-- advanced development skille either native Android app or web, JavaScript skills etc.
+- advanced development skills either native Android app or web, JavaScript skills etc.
 - proven ability (show an example of your work) to write AJAX web applications
 - confident with css
 - overall application and web design skills